mprovost/NFStash/README.md

 filers.domain.my.filer1.ping.usec 292 1409332974
 ```

-This output can be easily redirected to a Carbon server using nc (netcat):
+This output can be easily piped to a Carbon server using nc (netcat):

 ```console
 $ nfsping -l -G filer1 filer2 | nc carbon1 2003